-- 4) A geotechnical report has been prepared and the results of that report indicate that an area is not a landslide hazard area. - 3.
-Seismic Hazard Areas.
-Seismic hazard areas shall include areas subject to severe risk of damage as a result of seismic-induced settlement, shaking, lateral spreading, surface faulting, slope failure, or soil liquefaction.
-These conditions occur in areas underlain by soils of low cohesion or density usually in association with a shallow groundwater table. - 4.
-Mine Hazard Areas.
-Mine hazard areas are those areas underlain by or affected by mine workings such as adits, gangways, tunnels, drifts, or airshafts, and those areas of probable sink holes, gas releases, or subsidence due to mine workings.
-Underground mines do not presently exist within City limits1. - 5.
+- 4.5.
 Volcanic Hazard Areas.
 Volcanic hazard areas are areas subject to pyroclastic flows, lava flows, debris avalanche, and inundation by debris flows, lahars, mudflows, or related flooding resulting from volcanic activity.
 The most likely types of volcanic hazard within the City are mudflows, lahars, or flooding relating to volcanic activity.
-The boundaries of the volcanic hazard areas within the City are shown in the volcanic hazard map. - 6.
-Tsunami Hazard Areas and Seiche Waves.
-Tsunami hazard areas and seiche waves include coastal areas and large lake shoreline areas susceptible to flooding and inundation as the result of excessive wave action derived from seismic, atmospheric, or other geologic events.
-Currently, no specific boundaries have been established in the City limits for these types of hazard areas.
+The boundaries of the volcanic hazard areas within the City are shown in the volcanic hazard map. - 5.6.
+Tsunami Hhazard Areas.
+Tsunami hazard areas are coastal areas and large lake shoreline areas susceptible to flooding and inundation as the result of excessive wave action derived from seismic or other geologic events.
+Currently, no specific boundaries have been established in the City limits for this type of hazard area.